MikeShea3/SandboxApplication/README.md

 <hr>

 # TODO:
-### Update README
 ### Implement React
 ### API documentation (Swagger?)
-### Clean install to verify installation instructions
+### Verify installation instructions from clean install
-### Why is markup creating clickable links?
+### Investigate why markup is creating clickable links
-### Response object is a POJO, convert to JSONOBject?
-For what benefit?
+### Response object is a POJO, investigate converting to JSONOBject; for what benefit?
 And which library?